pydata/sparse/docs/contributing.rst

 Since we support both Python 2.7 and Python 3.5 and newer, it is recommended to test with at least these two versions before committing your code or opening a pull request.
-We use `pytest <https://docs.pytest.org/en/latest/>`_ as our unit testing framework, with the pytest-cov extension to check code coverage and pytest-flake8 to check code style.
+We use `pytest <https://docs.pytest.org/en/latest/>`_ as our unit testing framework, with the ``pytest-cov`` extension to check code coverage and ``pytest-flake8`` to check code style.
 You don't need to configure these extensions yourself.
-Once you've configured your environment, you can just :code:`cd` to the root of your repository and run
+Once you've configured your environment, you can just ``cd`` to the root of your repository and run

 .. code-block:: bash